-- CONSEQUENTIAL OR INCIDENTAL DAMAGES SUCH AS PROPERTY DAMAGE AND INCIDENTAL EXPENSES RESULTING FROM ANY BREACH OF THIS WRITTEN OR ANY IMPLIED WARRANTY.
-NOTE: Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you. - 2.
-Service calls which do not involve malfunction or defects in workmanship or material, or for appliances not in ordinary household use.
-The consumer shall pay for such service calls. - Damages caused by services performed by servicers other than Electrolux Home Products, Inc., Electrolux Canada Corp. or its authorized servicers; use of parts other than genuine Electrolux Home Products, Inc. parts; obtained from persons other than such servicers; or external causes such as abuse, misuse, inadequate power supply or acts of God.
+- 1. CONSEQUENTIAL OR INCIDENTAL DAMAGES SUCH AS PROPERTY DAMAGE AND INCIDENTAL EXPENSES RESULTING FROM ANY BREACH OF THIS WRITTEN OR ANY IMPLIED WARRANTY. - Note: Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you. - Service calls which do not involve malfunction or defects in workmanship or material, or for appliances not in ordinary household use.
+The consumer shall pay for such service calls. - Damages caused by services performed by servicers other than Electrolux, or its authorized servicers; use of parts other than genuine Electrolux parts; obtained from persons other than such servicers; or external causes such as abuse, misuse, inadequate power supply or acts of God. - 4.
+Products with original serial numbers that have been removed or altered and cannot be readily determined.